abidalisyed80/terraform/AWS_RDS_Multi-Env/readme.md

         ├── terraform.tfvars
 ```

-#Initialize project from root
+# Initialize project from root
 ```bash
 terraform init
 ```
-#to maintain state files separately for each env
+# To maintain state files separately for each env
-#create workspaces for each env
+#_ create workspaces for each env
 ```bash
 terraform  workspace new qa
 terraform  workspace new stag